-Imagine a situation where you want to serve your localhost to public web, let’s say responsive design.
+Imagine a situation where you want to serve your localhost to the public web, let’s say responsive design.
 You can use ngrok to create a tunnel for your localhost and access it using a secure URL from anywhere.
 It would be great for demo purpose and responsive testing in mobile or different systems.

-myCli is another awesome tool which would definitely make your life easier.
+myCli is another awesome tool that would definitely make your life easier.
 Imaging logged into a remote server and trying to figure out the column or table names from your old project, myCli will save you from that by providing contextual autocompletion for MySQL and MariaDB.
 You can use your previously set mysql_conf_editor configurations to connect using myCli.

 Have you ever gone through the man pages of your terminal?
-If yes, Then you can relate to it, the man pages are excellent that they’ll provide you the clear details of every command and options.
+If yes, then you can relate to it, the man pages are excellent that they’ll provide you the clear details of every command and option.
 But when you just want to know the simple things to do, then you would have to read through the pages as it quickly becomes tiresome.
 Tldr actually fixes this issue by providing information as minimal as possible along with the practical example of commands.
 Install it and compare the output it provides with man pages output, and you’ll really love it.
 As a sample, I attached the output for vim from man and tldr for you.

 We’ve all been there searching how to do a thing using a terminal in google.
-But Linux got you covered, and Apropos is a shell tool which will return the related commands when you enter a search query with this command.
+But Linux got you covered, and Apropos is a shell tool that will return the related commands when you enter a search query with this command.

 It uses the description part of the man page for each command to match and gives you the results.
-It may not be as sophisticated as Google but it does the job very well, and it is built- In.
+It may not be as sophisticated as Google but it does the job very well, and it is built-In.

 Climate is a collection of various commands which are very useful for developers.
 Climate has commands like,